avstack-lab/carla-sandbox/README.md

 ## Installation

-This project is currently organized using submodules.
-In more stable releases, it will be managed with a package manager like `pip`.
-For now in an *alpha* stage of development, we stay light on our feet by using submodules and [`poetry`][poetry]

-**NOTE:** This currently only works on a Linux distribution (tested on Ubuntu 22.04 and 24.04).
+This currently only works on a Linux distribution (tested on Ubuntu 22.04 and 24.04).
 It also only works with Python 3.10 (to be expanded in the future).

 ### Requirements